-The amount of contractually required contribution for the State of New Jersey's proportionate share, associated with the Fire District, for the year ended December 31, 2020 was 4.47% of the Fire District's covered payroll.
+The amount of contractually required contribution for the State of New Jersey's proportionate share, associated with the Fire District, for the year ended December 31, 2021 was 2.50% of the Fire District's covered payroll.

-Based on the most recent PFRS measurement date of June 30, 2020, the State's contractually required contribution, on-behalf of the Fire District, to the pension plan for the year ended December 31, 2020 was \$5,483.00, and is payable by April 1, 2021.
-For the prior year measurement date of June 30, 2019, the State's contractually required contribution, on-behalf of the Fire District, to the pension plan for the year ended December 31, 2019 was \$4,710.00, and was paid by April 1, 2020.
+Based on the most recent PFRS measurement date of June 30, 2021, the State's contractually required contribution, on-behalf of the Fire District, to the pension plan for the year ended December 31, 2021 was \$6,246.00, and is payable by April 1, 2022.
+For the prior year measurement date of June 30, 2020, the State's contractually required contribution, on-behalf of the Fire District, to the pension plan for the year ended December 31, 2020 was \$5,483.00, which was paid on April 1, 2021.

 Defined Contribution Retirement Program - The contribution policy is set by N.J.S.A.
 43:15C-3 and requires contributions by active members and contributing employers.
 In accordance with Chapter 92, P.L.
 2007 and Chapter 103, P.L.
 2007, Plan members are required to contribute 5.5% of their annual covered salary.
-In addition to the employee contributions, the Fire District contributes 3% of the employees' base salary, for each pay period, to Prudential Financial not later than the fifth business day after the date on which the employee is paid for that pay period.
+In addition to the employee contributions, the Fire District contributes 3% of the employees' base salary, for each pay period.

-For the year ended December 31, 2020, there were no employees enrolled in DCRP.
+For the year ended December 31, 2021, there were no employees enrolled in DCRP.